 - Always swim only in the areas marked by lifeguards, so you don’t put your safety in danger.

 - I recommend you to use Uber.
-Although the app is still not officially approved there, many locals are earning their money that way and is one of the cheapest way to travel long distances.
+Although the app is still not officially approved there, many locals are earning their money that way and are one of the cheapest ways to travel long distances.